S4 method for class 'ConservationProblem,ANY,ANY,matrix'

 Data format

-dataas aNULLvalueneighborhood data should be calculated automatically using the
+dataas aNULLvalueHere the neighborhood data are calculated automatically using the

 adjacency_matrix()function.
-This is the default argument.
-Note that the neighborhood data must be manually defined using one of the other formats below when the planning unit data in the argument toxis not spatially referenced (e.g., indata.frameornumericformat).dataas amatrix/Matrixobjectwhere rows and columns represent different planning units and the value of each cell indicates if the two planning units are neighbors or not.
-Cell values should be binary
+This is the default fordata.
+Note that the neighborhood data must be manually defined using one of the other formats below if the planning unit data inxis not spatially referenced (e.g.,data.frameornumericformat).dataas amatrix/MatrixobjectHere rows and columns correspond to different planning units and cell values indicate if two planning units are neighbors or not.
+Cells must have binary

 numericvalues (i.e., one or zero).
-Cells that occur along the matrix diagonal have no effect on the solution at all because each planning unit cannot be a neighbor with itself.dataas adata.frameobjectcontaining columns that are named
+Note that cells along the matrix diagonal have no effect on the solution because each planning unit cannot be a neighbor with itself.dataas adata.frameobjectHere rows correspond to a pair of planning units and columns provide information about each pair of planning units.
+In particular,

-numericvalues indicate if planning unit should be treated as being neighbors with every other planning unit when they are allocated to every combination of management zone.
+numericvalues is used to specify if planning unit should be treated as neighbors with every other planning unit when they are allocated to every combination of management zone.
 The first two dimensions (i.e., rows and columns) correspond to the planning units, and second two dimensions correspond to the management zones.
-For example, if the argument todatahad a value of 1 at the indexdata[1, 2, 3, 4]this would indicate that planning unit 1 and planning unit 2 should be treated as neighbors when they are allocated to zones 3 and 4 respectively.
+For example, ifdatahad a value of 1 at the indexdata[1, 2, 3, 4], this would indicate that planning unit 1 and planning unit 2 should be treated as neighbors when they are allocated to zones 3 and 4 (respectively).

 References